gohugoio/hugo/content/templates/functions.md

     // Outputs Tags: tag1, tag2 and tag3

 ### dict
-Creates a dictionary (map[string, interface{}), expects parameters added in value:object fasion.
+Creates a dictionary `(map[string, interface{})`, expects parameters added in value:object fasion.
-Invalid combinations like keys that are not strings or uneven number of parameters, will result in an exception thrown Useful for passing maps to partials when adding to a template.
+Invalid combinations like keys that are not strings or uneven number of parameters, will result in an exception thrown.
+Useful for passing maps to partials when adding to a template.

 e.g. Pass into "foo.html" a map with the keys "important, content"